 These first five books are a great way to get started on stopping drinking if you are in early days.

-Alcohol Explained by William Porter ( first five chapters free online here ), Lying Minds by Dave Horry ( free to read online here ) , Staying Sober Without AA by Charles Deemer, This Naked Mind Control Alcohol by Annie Grace, Tired of Thinking About Drinking by Belle ( download the book in PDF for free here )
+Alcohol Explained by William Porter ( first five chapters free online here ), Make it Stop by Dave Horry ( free to read online here ) , Staying Sober Without AA by Charles Deemer, This Naked Mind Control Alcohol by Annie Grace, Tired of Thinking About Drinking by Belle ( download the book in PDF for free here )

-This list of books that have been influential to our community has been organized alphabetically by title –
+This is a list of books that have been been influential to our community.
+They are organized alphabetically by Author in Several Categories –